Caleydo/caleydo.github.io/_publications/2017_preprint_taggle.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "Taggle: Scalable Visualization of Tabular Data through Aggregation"
+title: "Taggle: Combining Overview and Details in Tabular Data Visualizations"
 key: 2017_preprint_taggle
 # paper | preprint | poster
 type: preprint